VenkatreddyPadala/Raise-Hub/README.md

 You can view the Website here <a href = "https://raise-hub.onrender.com/"> Click Here</a>

-Rise Hub is a platform designed to facilitate funding for foundations and charitable causes.
+Raise Hub is a platform designed to facilitate funding for foundations and charitable causes.
 Users can sign up, log in, add money to their wallets, and donate to various foundations.
 Administrators can manage foundation requests, approving or rejecting them as needed.

 ## Table of Contents